 As the parent of an eczema child you know that all sorts of things can trigger a flare up.
-Toiletries, cleaning products, animal dander, washing powders…the list goes on and on.
+Toiletries, cleaning products, animal dander, washing powders… The list goes on and on.
 What, however, about the environment in your home?
-It is widely recognised that house dust mites can worsen eczema and other skin conditions, but there is another allergen lurking in your house that you might not even be aware of… mould.
+It is widely recognised that house dust mites can worsen eczema and other skin conditions.
+But there is another allergen lurking in your house that you might not even be aware of?
+Mould.

 Where does mould grow?

 Moulds flourish in damp conditions hence the wide range of different fungi we see growing on fallen logs and rotting vegetation.
-We are familiar with finding the furry black and white moulds on out of date food but you may not realise that excess moisture in buildings caused by rising damp, leaking pipes or damaged windows and roofs can lead to mould in your home as well.
+We are familiar with finding the furry black and white moulds on out of date food.
+However, you may not realise that excess moisture in buildings caused by rising damp, leaking pipes or damaged windows and roofs can lead to mould in your home as well.

 How does mould affect eczema?